UmardrazArshad/CodeAlpha_Projects/CodeAlpha_Chatbot_for_FAQs/README.md

-# FAQ Chatbot using CrewAI
+# FAQ Chatbot using Natural language processing (NLP)

 This project implements a chatbot that can answer frequently asked questions (FAQs) using natural language processing techniques and CrewAI framework.